geebee101/newthai/docs/freqlist.md

 The original frequency list is the 2016 work of Dr. Tantong Champaiboon (Ph.D. from Chulalongkorn University, Linguistics Department).
 She studied a corpus of textbooks for Thai students age 3-16 yo.
 The list is organised by various dimensions: measures of complexity of the vocabulary, comparison across 4 age ranges and 4 historical and current curricula.

-The แจ่มไพบูลย์/แรช Frequency List for Thai Learners v2 is the enhanced version of the list as adapted for (English-speaking) Thai learners. [v1 in the same sub](https://www.reddit.com/r/learnthai/comments/1md1pmc/frequency_list_for_thai_learners).
+The แจ่มไพบูลย์/แรช Frequency List for Thai Learners v2 is the enhanced version of the list as adapted for (English-speaking) Thai learners.
+Reddit r/learnthai [for v2.4](https://www.reddit.com/r/learnthai/comments/1o3lzz0/textbooks_frequency_list_v2/) ... [v1 in the same sub](https://www.reddit.com/r/learnthai/comments/1md1pmc/frequency_list_for_thai_learners).

 ## Major caveat